VirtualPatientEngine/VPEHackathonAIAgentsCO/docs/setup.md

     4. Click `clone`
     5. The capsule will be cloned within a few seconds.

-5. Each team member will need to attached shared data assets to their own capsule in Code Ocean
+5. Each team member will need to attach shared data assets to their own capsule in Code Ocean

     1. In the capsule view, in the data folder in the files tree click ⚙️manage
     2. Attach the data-assets by clicking the plus sign (⊕)